 Students are asked not to bring valuables to school unless necessary.
 If necessary, leave valuables in the office or in the school vault.
 The school is not responsible for valuables left in the lockers.
-IPods, cameras, cell phones, etc. are to be kept in the students lockers during the school day which should be locked at all times.
-Failure to do so will result in the item being taken and returned at a later time.
+Cell phones and other electronic devices etc. are to be kept in the student's lockers during the school day which should be locked at all times